Amtrak Stations overview

 • To extend the reach of Amtrak’s service to communities without rail service and offer a more comprehensive selection of destinations, Amtrak established the thruway service with guaranteed connections to Amtrak trains.

-• Alternatively, you may connect with another transportation company such as Greyhound (or another bus service).
+• Alternatively, you may contact another transportation company such as Greyhound (or another bus service).

 Flag Stop